-Chairman's Statement
+Chairman's statement

 I am pleased to report that Arbuthnot Banking Group ("ABG" or "the Group") has had a successful year of franchise growth and along the way realised several notable achievements.
 Overall the customer loan balances increased by 31%, while at the same time deposits grew by 22%.
+This growth rate would identify the Group as one of the fastest growing banks in the UK, which was achieved while still adhering to our philosophy of controlled and conservative decision making that takes a long term view, rather than fast growth in an uncontrolled and perhaps reckless manner.

-Arbuthnot Latham & Co., Limited ("Arbuthnot Latham", "AL" or the "Bank") continued to strengthen its controls and enhanced the three lines of defence model.
+Arbuthnot Latham continued to strengthen its controls and enhanced the three lines of defence model.
 We appointed Stephen Kelly, previously Finance Director of Arbuthnot Latham, to be the Bank's Chief Risk Officer ("CRO").
 This has allowed our principles of risk management, which we have instilled in all of our businesses over the years, to be properly articulated in a robust risk structure and framework.
 This should enable us to maintain our pace of growth and remain a well run and tightly controlled organisation.